Stigmond/EventTrackerProject/README.md

 ## Login Information

 Send your preferred web browser to: http://35.164.69.220:8080/Phenomenomicon/api/ping to ensure that the server is up and operating.
-You will get a humorous response of "pong!".
-If you see this word, you have successfully accessed the program, and can access the API Endpoints below.
+You will get a humorous response of "pong!"
+If you see this word, you have successfully accessed the program, and can utilize the API Endpoints below.

 ## REST API Endpoints